UW-COSMOS/cosmos-demo/README.md

 can be used to visualize the resulting vision segmentations, along with extracted figure, table, and equation knowledgebases.

 By default, this setup forwards local port 5002 to the web service running on port 80 within a docker container.
+To view locally, point your browser to: http://localhost:5002

 These components can be run alongside the pipeline and will automatically update when data become available.
 To do this, you must also invoke the visualizer-specific docker-compose setup on top of the normal pipeline, as follows below.